bigskysoftware/hypermedia-systems-book/ch00-introduction.typ

 architecture in Fielding's _original_ sense of this term.

-Unfortunately, today, you probably associate the term "`REST`" with JSON APIs, since that is where the term is typically used in industry.
+Unfortunately, today, you probably associate the term "REST" with JSON APIs, since that is where the term is typically used in industry.
 This is a misapplied use of the term REST because JSON is not a _natural_ hypermedia due to the absence of hypermedia controls.
-The exchange of hypermedia is an explicit requirement for a system to be considered "`RESTful.`" It is a long story how we got here, using the term REST so incorrectly, and we will go into the details later in this book.
+The exchange of hypermedia is an explicit requirement for a system to be considered "RESTful."
+It is a long story how we got here, using the term REST so incorrectly, and we will go into the details later in this book.
 But, for now, if you think REST implies JSON, please try to set that understanding aside while reading this